cardano-scaling/website/monthly/2025-06-monthly.md

 ### New website homepage

-The new homepage of the Mithril website has been deployed.
-It features a more modern design, improved navigation, and better accessibility.
+We launched a redesigned [homepage](https://mithril.network) with a modern look, improved navigation, and better accessibility.
 The new homepage is now live at [mithril.network](https://mithril.network).

 ![The new homepage](./img/2025-06-mithril-website.png)